emilydolson/phylotrackpy/joss/paper.md

 ### Execution Speed

-Figure \ref{fig:composite}c shows generations evaluated per second at each population size.
+Figure \ref{fig:composite}C shows generations evaluated per second at each population size.
 At population size 10, 1,000, and 100,000, we observed 3,923 (s.d.
 257), 28,386 (s.d.
 741), and 67,000 (s.d.
 1,825) agent reproduction events per second.
 Efficiency gains with population size likely arose from NumPy vectorized operations used to perform mutation and selection.